narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 each element occupies a distinct position.

 Using indices, you can move from one element to the next or previous element.

+The range view returned by key subscripting uses the same index type as the original multimap, allowing both the view and the original collection to use the same representation for positions.

 Because elements in a red-black tree are not necessarily stored in a contiguous array, indices are not integer offsets.